dduneau/website/content/publication/eLife2017/index.md

 ---
-title: "Stochastic variation in the initial phase of bacterial infection predicts the probability of survival in <i>D. melanogaster</i>."
+title: "Stochastic variation in the initial phase of bacterial infection predicts the probability of survival in D. melanogaster."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Ferdy JB
+- Revah J
+- Kondolf HC
+- Ortiz GA
+- Lazzaro BP
+- Buchon N

 # Author notes (optional)
 #author_notes: